Primary Team Maths Challenge

 Four A level maths students supported the event, giving support and encouragement to the teams.

-Each team had four members, so 48 pupils in years 5 and 6 attended from partner schools.
+Each team had four members, so 48 pupils in years 5 and 6 attended from 12 partner schools in March and 44 pupils from 10 partner schools in November.